A classification of Taylor towers of functors of spaces and spectra: Homotopy theory for coalgebras over comonads

 For $n \geq 0$ and for $K$-coalgebras $A_0,\dots,A_n$ we define natural composition maps

 by the composites

 where the final map is given by iterating the map $\mu$ of Definition \ref{def:css-comp}. \end{definition}

-\begin{proposition} The maps (\ref{eq:comp}) determine a simplicial $A_{\infty}$-category whose objects are the $K$-coalgebras in $\cat{B}$ and whose morphism spaces are the simplicial sets $\hHom_{K}(A,A')$. \end{proposition} \begin{proof} A simplicial $A_\infty$-category consists of generalized composition maps of the form (\ref{eq:comp}) that satisfy associativity and unit conditions with respect to the operad structure on the $A_\infty$ operad $\mathsf{A}$.
+\begin{proposition} The maps (\ref{eq:comp}) determine a topological-$A_{\infty}$-category whose objects are the $K$-coalgebras in $\cat{B}$ and whose morphism spaces are the spaces $\hHom_{K}(A,A')$. \end{proposition} \begin{proof} An $A_\infty$-category consists of generalized composition maps of the form (\ref{eq:comp}) that satisfy associativity and unit conditions with respect to the operad structure on the $A_\infty$ operad $\mathsf{A}$.
 In our case these conditions follow formally from the construction of the maps (\ref{eq:comp}) and the fact that $\mathsf{A}$ is the coendomorphism operad on the object $\Delta^\bullet$. \end{proof}

-As for an ordinary simplicial category, we can associate a homotopy category to any simplicial $A_\infty$-category by taking path components of the mapping objects.
+As for an ordinary topological category, we can associate a homotopy category to any topological $A_\infty$-category by taking path components of the mapping objects.

-\begin{definition} The \emph{homotopy category of $K$-coalgebras} has as its objects the $K$-coalgebras in $\cat{B}$, and the morphisms from $A$ to $A'$ are the path components of the simplicial mapping space.
+\begin{definition} The \emph{homotopy category of $K$-coalgebras} has as its objects the $K$-coalgebras in $\cat{B}$, and the morphisms from $A$ to $A'$ are the path components of the mapping space $\hHom_{K}(A,A')$.
 We denote the morphism sets in this homotopy category by